Phil Hendrie: Digital

 Hendrie created his website in 1999 during his syndication deal with Premiere Radio Networks.
 In 2006, he acquired ownership of the website.
 On March 26, 2010, Hendrie launched his revamped website with new features like "Backstage Pass" and "Phollow Phil."
 In August that same year, Hendrie launched a podcast version of his national radio show on iTunes for his Backstage Pass subscribers.

 In 2012, Hendrie extended his brand to Pandora with a collection of comedy bits featuring such characters as Jay Santos, Chris Norton, Bobbie Dooley, David G. Hall and Ted Bell.

 In 2013, it was announced that Hendrie partnered with LEG Digital and Courtside Media's Launchpad Digital Media to increase his growing digital fan base.
 As of 2014, Hendrie created an all-digital audio show available on-demand seven days a week from The Phil Hendrie Show website, in podcast form on PodCast One, and via various other internet and podcast platforms.
-In addition to the free daily podcast released Monday through Friday, The Phil Hendrie Show offers an all-access subscription known as a "Back Stage Pass" (or "BSP"), providing access to over 40,000 hours of digital audio shows and archived radio broadcasts.
+In addition to the free daily podcast released Monday through Friday, The Phil Hendrie Show offers an all-access subscription known as a "Back Stage Pass" (or "BSP"), providing access to over 50,000 hours of digital audio shows and archived radio broadcasts.
 As evidenced by "The BSP Map" that is accessible on the show's website, The Phil Hendrie Show has a global reach and is supported by an international subscriber base.

+Recognition & Honors

+The Documentary "HENDRIE"

+On March 15, 2024 the documentary "HENDRIE" was released to various streaming video platforms and received consistently favorable reviews.
+Directed by Patrick Reynolds, Produced by Jordan Brady, and distributed by Freestyle Digital Media, "HENDRIE" is a feature documentary on the legendary talk-radio comic legend Phil Hendrie, "who influenced a legion of great comedic minds through his innovative and relatively short-lived, off-the-wall radio show.
+The film chronicles the life of a radio personality that dared to satirize the very medium he was part of, using a distinct and original method that hasn't been attempted before or since."
+Notable personalities interviewed on-camera include Bill Hader, Judd Apatow, Kevin Pollak, Gary Oldman, Henry Rollins, Dana Gould, Wayne Federman, David Hall, Jeff Baker, and many others.

+Induction into The Radio Hall of Fame

+On June 17, 2024, Hendrie was announced by Museum of Broadcast Communications as an inductee into the Radio Hall of Fame for 2024.
+The induction ceremony took place on September 19, 2024, in Nashville.

+Dennis Green, Co-Chair of the Radio Hall of Fame, said: “The Radio Hall of Fame welcomes eight new members that have made a lasting impact on the industry.
+This class, like the ones before it, exemplifies the highest standards of excellence that radio broadcasters have upheld throughout radio’s rich history, making this medium so special to generations of listeners.
+These individuals have entertained, informed, and enriched listeners with their special talents, and it is an honor to recognize them as the Radio Hall of Fame Class of 2024.”